Chevron B17 car-by-car histories

 Driven by: Peter Hanson, Mike Beuttler, Marivaldo Fernandez and Keith St John.
 First race: Nürburgring, 19 Apr 1970.
 Total of 24 recorded races.

 New to Norman Foulds (Fleetwood, Lancashire) and raced in British and European F3 in early 1970.
 Not seen after June 1970.
-The car was later sold by local racing car dealer Bobby Howlings to John Lambert, replacing a pair of Brabhams that Geoff Lambert had wrecked in races at Croft.
-However, the Chevron was not raced by Lambert and a Brabham BT38C was bought for the 1973 season instead.
+The car was later sold by local racing car dealer Bobby Howlings to Geoff Lambert (Burnley, Lancashire), a libre racer.
+However, the Chevron was not raced by Lambert, and a Brabham BT38C was bought for the 1973 season instead.
 The Chevron was then sold to former Chevron factory engineer Kevin Hodgkinson, who ran it in the 1100cc hillclimb class from 1974 to 1977 at least.
 Kevin recalls selling the car to Graham Brown in Perth, Scotland, who used it in hillclimbs.
 Brown recalls selling it to someone in a village in Worcestershire, probably John Shenton (Astwood Bank, Worcestershire), who ran a Chevron B17 with Ford twin cam engine in hillclimbs from early 1979 to early 1980.
 In 1981, it was sold by Bob Fernley of AMCO Racing (Bobby Howling's latest concern), to Vincenzo Zahra (Malta) who used it in the local hillclimb championship.
 Zahra sold it to Martin Spiteri in 1981 who sold the car to Sacha Darmanin in 1995.
 In 2009, it was bought from Darmanin by multiple Malta hillclimb champion Hubert Camilleri.
 It has been in storage with Camilleri since 2009.

 Driven by: Norman Foulds and Kevin Hodgkinson.
-First race: Snetterton, 27 Mar 1970.
+First race: Snetterton (R1), 27 Mar 1970.
 Total of 10 recorded races.

 New to Barrie Maskell (Leeds, West Yorkshire) and raced in British and selected European F3 in 1970 as part of the Northern England Racing Organisation, using Holbay engines.
 Won at Oulton Park in September against a strong national field.
 Used again in the Temporada in early 1971, after which Maskell got a drive in a works-supported B18.
 Maskell's B17 was advertised by Doug Linton at the Chevron factory in September 1971, saying that it had been rebuilt on a new chassis.
 Subsequent history unknown.